jmonlong/Hippocamplus/zzz-about.md

 I also use [this Javascript plugin](https://github.com/ghiculescu/jekyll-table-of-contents) to generate the table of contents of the pages, and [MathJax](http://docs.mathjax.org/en/latest/mathjax.html) to render math formulas.

+I use [knitr-jekyll](http://yihui.name/knitr-jekyll/2014/09/jekyll-with-knitr.html) to transform `.Rmd` documents into markdown that Jekyll can process.